filipmelik/news-speaker/README.md

 Jingles [Boolean] - If true, jingles are used also for /say Port    [Number]  - Port for the server
 ```
-If no `Settings.plist` is provided, default values are used.

 # Notes
-In case of any error, user is informed either by HTML content or directly by synthetizer.
+In case of any error, user is informed either by HTML content or directly by synthetizer and in log.

 # Used libraries
 #### BiAtoms/Http.swift